anywhichway/jsxdirect/README.md

 Or, as you can see above, wrap JSX in `jsx(<jsx string>,<options>)` and pass it directly to a VDOM consumer.

 Or, compile functions containing JSX using `jsx.compile(<options>,<function definition string>)`, and pass the result of invoking them to a VDOM consumer.

+# Credits

+The JSX parser is based on the work of @stolksdorf.

+# License

+MIT

 # Release History (reverse chronological order)